masater/encyclopedia/github.md

 ```bash
 git merge feature-branch
 ```
-If Conflicts occur git will tell you.
+If Conflicts occur Git will tell you.
 Open the conflict files and stage resolved files with "git add" and then commit soved files ("git commit").